A missions-minded church

 Tonga is a difficult field in that there are many other large religious sects that are well established.
 But praise God that the Busters have managed to successfully establish two Independent Baptist Churches in the region, one with its own national pastor.

-Sent out by Ferntree Gully Independent Baptist Church in Victoria, Philippe and Hazel Pinero have been serving God in the pacific islands for over 30 years.
+Sent out by Lighthouse Baptist Church, Rockhampton, Jeremy and Liz Pinero have been serving God in the pacific islands for many years.
+Jeremy spent much of his young life in Vanuatu as the Son of a Missionary couple, Phil and Hazel Pinero.
 Throughout their time in the mission fields they have won countless souls for Christ and planted many churches across the region.

 The Evans – Hokkaido, the northern island of Japan